The International Literary Translation and Creative Writing Summer School 2016 is open for applications

-For translators working from any other languages to the above, there are two multilingual workshops, one for poetry and one for prose.
+For translators working from any other languages there are two multilingual workshops, one for poetry and one for prose.
 These are designed for translators working from any language into English.

-The programme will include creative writing sessions designed for literary translators as well as lectures and readings.
+The programme will include creative writing sessions designed for literary translators, delivered by Sarah Bower, Anna Metcalfe and Dr Cecilia Rossi, as well as round-table discussions and readings.
 All workshops are designed to encourage collaboration and peer learning in a small group setting.

 - German to English workshop, led by Katy Derbyshire, with Rasha Khayat

-- Korean to English workshop, led by Deborah Smith, with writer in residence
+- Korean to English workshop, led by Deborah Smith, with Hwang Jung-eun

-- Russian to English workshop, led by Dr Oliver Ready, with writer in residence
+- Russian to English workshop, led by Dr Oliver Ready, with Dmitriy Garichev

 - Swedish to English workshop, led by Dr B.J.
 Epstein, with Kristina Sandberg